ice-wm/man/icewmbg.md

 - **-r**, **--restart**

     Tell the running **icewmbg** to restart itself.
-This is useful when a background file or directory has changed, or when settings in preferences files have changed.
-If no icewmbg is active, then it starts one.
+This is useful when settings in have changed.
+If no icewmbg is active, it starts one.

 - **-u**, **--shuffle**